Magnesium Oxide Crucibles for Calcination, Melting & Glass Trials

 4. Q: Can magnesium oxide crucibles be reused?

 A: Yes.
-With proper preheating and controlled cooling, MgO crucibles can typically be reused 30–50 cycles, depending on temperature, atmosphere, and slag aggressiveness.
+With proper preheating and controlled cooling, MgO crucibles can typically be reused, depending on working temperature, atmosphere, melt chemistry, and visible wall condition.
 Regular inspection of wall thickness and surface integrity is essential.

 5. Q: What is the maximum safe operating temperature for MgO crucibles?